keithagno/keithagno.github.io/projects/photography.md

 </div>

   Many freelance photographers have high-end cameras and lenses.
-I thought I would never to produce the same photos as them.
-However, as I kept shooting with my camera, I learned that it is not about the equipment.
+I thought I would never be able to produce the same photos as them.
+However, as I kept shooting my camera, I learned that it is not about the equipment.
 It is about the photographer and how they use their skills.
 As this project focuses on low-budget style, I used GIMP, which is a free application.
-This gave me the power to edit my photos.
+This gave me the power to edit my photos, which is like Adobe Photoshop and Lightroom.
 I created a website that showcases my work as a freelance photographer.
-The website shows evidence that I can compete in the same field with the current equipment I use.
+The website shows evidence that I can compete in the same field as other photographers.
 I am still working on this project and will keep updating it.

 You can learn more at: [Budgetphotography](https://kpmigee.wixsite.com/budgetphotography/)